Parenting Payment if you travel outside Australia

 We can pay you for more than 6 weeks if:

-- studying outside Australia as part of a full time Australian course, or
+- you’re studying outside Australia as part of a full time Australian course

-- attending a training camp with the Australian Defence Force Reserves
+- you’re attending a training camp with the Australian Defence Force Reserves

 International social security agreements